 Temple University Rome is pleased to offer FREE Pre-College Workshops to local high school students.
 All students currently enrolled in a Roman high school, public or private, are eligible and encouraged to apply.

-Please note that to comply with Covid-19 safety measures, all participants are required to wear a mask and respect social distancing at all times.
+Please note that to comply with Covid-19 safety measures, all participants must present their Green Card upon arriving on campus.
+Everyone is required to wear a mask and respect social distancing at all times.

 Full Workshop Descriptions